• Skip to primary navigation

 Orange Blossom Rhubarb Bars with a Buckwheat Crust

 notes: As written, the recipe is gluten free and vegan.
-You might experiment with a grain free version using the crust from these bars.
 And, to make it cane sugar free, you can sub in equal amounts of coconut palm sugar.
 You might be able to use agave or maple syrup though I’m afraid it might make the rhubarb filling a bit too wet.
 Let me know in the comments if you have any successful substitutions!
 Oh, and if you don’t have/can’t find orange blossom water, the bars will still be tasty without it.

 for the crust